 One thing that may give your finances a run for their money, however, is the cost of utilities.
 While not priced notably higher than average per unit, when summertime arrives you’re sure to see a marked increase in your utility bill.
 Florida’s summers are hot; the best way to escape this heat is to crank up the A/C, and you are sure to notice this on your monthly electric bill.

 With the exception of utilities, it is abundantly clear that Jacksonville has an attractively low cost of living.
 Want to take advantage of this?
-Then you’ll want to contact one of the top real estate agents in Jacksonville, and start perusing available listings!
+Then you’ll want to contact one of the top real estate agents in Jacksonville FL, and start perusing available listings!
 Before you know it, you might just be calling the city of Jacksonville home!